justusthane/Justus-Module/README.md

 Given an input object, returns only unique combinations of the specified properties.

 ### Write-VMRDPConnection
-Generates RDP connections and a spreadsheet for all Windows VMs in specific (or all) resource pools.
+Generates RDP connections, RDCMan .rdg connection file, and a spreadsheet for all Windows VMs in specific (or all) resource pools.
 Useful for making Windows Server updates easier.

 ### Remove-BarracudaEmail
 Takes a CSV of delivered emails from Barracuda and removes them from Exchange mailboxes.
 Works both on-prem and on O365, but has to be run separately in each premise.